• Home

 Now that we are 4 years into the pandemic, I have noticed some patterns that come along with covid.
 After the acute infection, there are other lingering signs and symptoms easily treated with acupuncture and herbal medicine.
 Here is my list:

-Read moreJoy and Ease in Your Postpartum Phase
+Joy and Ease in Your Postpartum Phase

-I was hanging by a thread, and then I fell.” —An analogy for her postpartum experience described to me by a real live patient.
+“I was hanging by a thread, and then I fell.” —A real live patient describing her last postpartum experience

 “I didn’t even realize I was depressed until 5 months went by and I looked back.
 I remember sitting in the dark, alone, scared to move because I didn’t want my baby to wake up and start crying again.” —Another real life postpartum experience described to me by a loved one.